 This morning sees the start of 2018’s Rezzed.
-Advertised as London’s premier games event, the expo is hosted by the team behind EGX and features many playable pre-release games on both PC and console, with a strong focus on indie titles.
+The expo is hosted by the team behind EGX and features many playable pre-release games on both PC and console, with a strong focus on indie titles.
 Developer sessions by well-known designers give attendees the opportunity to find out more about their projects, and creators are happy to answer questions out on the show floor.

 This will be my sixth time at Rezzed and the thing I love most about it hasn’t changed in all those years.
 The atmosphere is one in which everyone comes together to celebrate indie gaming and there’s a real vibe of support for independent developers.
 It’s not as flashy as some of the other expos and there aren’t as many publishers trying to push their wares into your face, so you can really get to spend some quality time with upcoming titles.

 I’m going to be at the event all three days and it’s special this time around for several reasons.
 Firstly, the lovely Ben will be joining my other-half and I today after being unable to attend last year so we’re all really excited!
 My blogging-partner-in-crime loves getting the chance to chat to developers and find out what their up to, so who knows: maybe this is just what he needs to ease him back into writing on the blog.

 Secondly, my stepson Ethan will be joining us on weekend.
 We took him to Rezzed with us for the first time in 2017 after deeming him finally old enough and he had such a good time; he called it ‘one of the best conventions he’d ever been to’ and took a real liking to Giant Cop, his first virtual reality experience.
 It’s going to be a bit of a family day out as Ben will be bringing his son along on Saturday too.